-This is the first of a four-course sequence designed to give non-native speakers of English a comprehensive understanding of English composition.
-The focus of this course is on creating effective sentences and paragraphs, including a review of grammar, punctuation and usage.
-The grammatical emphasis of this course will be on simple present, past and future tenses.
+This is the first of a four-course sequence designed to give English language learners a comprehensive understanding of English composition.
+The focus of this course is on creating effective sentences and paragraphs, including a study of grammar, punctuation and usage.
+The grammatical emphasis of this course will be on simple present and past tenses.
 It also has some emphasis on pronunciation, listening and speaking.
-This course is taught through total immersion.
+This course is taught through total English immersion.
 Not Applicable to the Associate Degree